-Celebrate North Carolina's musical legacy from classic blues and jazz to contemporary classical/new music, soul and adult contemporary with six performances at CAM from March through June 2020.
+Celebrate North Carolina's musical legacy from classic blues and jazz to contemporary classical/new music, soul and adult contemporary with six virtual performances at CAM.
 Part of the North Carolina Arts Council funded project Come Hear NC, these concerts expand upon and continue Come Hear NC's core message The Roots of American Music Run Deep in North Carolina through performances by musicians from throughout the state.

 Photo of Shana Tucker by Chris Charles for Creative Silence

 Join Pat "Mother Blues" Cohen for a special virtual concert as part of CAM's Come Hear NC series, funded by the North Carolina Arts Council.
 Since the age of six, Pat was surrounded by music.
 Her blues classroom was on the porch of her uncle’s house where one played the guitar and the other played the harmonica.